 Welcome To Michael Burri's Website

-I am a Lecturer in TESOL (Teaching English to Speakers of Other Languages) at the University of Wollongong (UOW), Australia.
+I am a Lecturer in TESOL (Teaching English to Speakers of Other Languages) at the University of Wollongong (UOW), Australia, and a Visiting Scholar at Osaka Jogakuin University in Osaka, Japan.
 My research focuses on how second language (L2) teachers learn to teach English as an additional language (especially pronunciation) and what this means for the development of their cognition (thoughts, beliefs, attitudes and knowledge) and their classroom practices.
-I am also interested in pronunciation pedagogy in relation to L2 learners’ intelligibility, comprehensibility, and listening comprehension; teacher-based assessment; and context-sensitive pedagogy.
+I am also interested in pronunciation pedagogy in relation to L2 learners’ intelligibility, comprehensibility, and listening comprehension; NNEST issues; teacher education; and context-sensitive pedagogy.

 I have been involved in second language (L2) teaching and L2 teacher education for nearly two decades.
 In the early 90s I completed a degree in Electromechanical Engineering in Switzerland, but switched to language teaching after obtaining a TESL Certificate in New Zealand (1999).
 In 2003, having taught in Japan for four years, I moved to Canada and enrolled in the MA TESOL program at Trinity Western University (TWU).
 While working on my thesis, which focused on the training of non-native English speaking teachers, I had the privilege of being Dr William Acton's research assistant.
 Those two years were a life-changing experience as they allowed me to specialize in teaching speaking skills - particularly in the area of pronunciation pedagogy.